startinglinevc/Overview/Our Rockcess.md

 A sample of our default term sheet can be: [found here](https://github.com/startinglinevc/Overview/blob/master/Starting%20Line%20-%20Sample%20Termsheet.pdf)

-Thought there will often be minor adaptions to the sample term sheet, the core of the offer will remain consistent.
+Though there will often be minor adaptations to the sample term sheet, the core of the offer will remain consistent.